-UniSat-4 is the fourth educational microsatellite built and designed by students and professors of the research GAUSS Group of the Laboratory at Scuola di Ingegneria Aerospaziale of University of Rome “La Sapienza”.
+UniSat-4 is the fourth educational microsatellite of the UNISAT program*, built and designed by students and professors of the research GAUSS Group of the Laboratory at Scuola di Ingegneria Aerospaziale of University of Rome “La Sapienza”.

-The UNISAT small satellites for Space Education’s design, fabrication, ground test, preparation to the launch and ground operations are carried out by the GAUSS Laboratory Group.
+* small satellites for Space Education, whose design, fabrication, ground test, preparation to the launch and ground operations are carried out by the GAUSS Laboratory Group.

 - Passive magnetic attitude stabilization system to stabilize the spacecraft

 - Orbit: Sun-synchronous orbit, altitude = 500/750 km, inclination = 98º

 - S-band transmitter, uplink receiver frequencies 436.450MHz, power 2W

 - Stimulating Space engineering students practical trainings